 Freshly ground black pepper

-Cut shapes out of the puff pasty to top the pies with - use one of the pie dishes (500ml ramekins will work well for this) as a template, just be sure to cut the pastry about 1cm wider than the dish all the way around.
+Cut shapes out of the puff pasty to top the pies with (6 x 500ml ramekins work well for this).
+Be sure to cut the pastry about 1cm wider than the dish all the way around.